livewire/livewire/docs/events.md

 ### Listening for Echo events

-Let's say you have an event in your Laravel application called `OrderShipped`:
+Imagine you have an event in your Laravel application named `OrderShipped`:

 ```php
 <?php